RaijmakersH/az900-labs/Instructions/Walkthroughs/16-Implement resource tagging.md

     ![Screenshot of Assign policy pane with the Tag name filled out.](../images/1702.png)

 7. The **Require a tag on resources** policy assignment is now in place.
 When a resource is created, it must include a tag with the Company key.
-   **Note - you need to wait up to 30 minutes for teh Policy to be applied.**
+   **Note - you need to wait up to 30 minutes for the Policy to be applied.**

    ![Screenshot of Policy - Assignments pane with the allowed locations assignment highlighted.](../images/1703.png)